Jedidiah/gatsby-source-soundcloud/README.md

 # gatsby-source-soundcloud

-A gatsby source plugin for fetching all the tracks and playlists (sets) for a SoundCloud user.
+A [gatsby](https://www.gatsbyjs.org/) source plugin for fetching all the tracks and playlists (sets) for a SoundCloud user.

+Learn more about Gatsby plugins and how to use them here: https://www.gatsbyjs.org/docs/plugins/

 ## Install